iggzeekr/UnityEditorTool/README.md

 ✨ Features
 ✅ List all active GameObjects in the current scene
 ✅ Search GameObjects by name (live filter)
-✅ Filter GameObjects by component:
+✅ Filter GameObjects by component
-- MeshRenderer
-- Collider
-- Rigidbody
 ✅ Toggle GameObject active state from the list
 ✅ Multi-selection support
 ✅ Edit transform (position, rotation, scale)